spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 ## Configure Instance Types

-This section describes selecting instance sizes in your cluster per Virtual Node Group (custom or template) according to your application needs.
+This section describes selecting instance sizes in your cluster per virtual node group (custom or template) according to your application needs.
 An advanced attributes filter lets you search for the optimal instances for the task from any of the families available on the [Amazon - LINK REQUIRED]() cloud.
 Once you have sized your instances, Ocean can use your customization to scale processes.

-1. In the Virtual Node Groups tab, scroll down to the Instance Types panel and select one of the options:
+1. In the virtual node groups tab, scroll down to the Instance Types panel and select one of the options:

   * Manual Selection: You can manually define a list of instance types from which Ocean can scale.
 See [Configure Instance Types Manually]()
   * Automatic: Let Spot select your instance types and sizes according to your applications' needs.
 In this case, click **Save** to complete the procedure.